Macroscopic properties of equity markets: stylized facts and portfolio performance: Crash course in stochastic portfolio theory

 \section{Crash course in stochastic portfolio theory}

 We provide an overview of some basic concepts of {\it stochastic portfolio theory} (SPT).
 Our aim is to describe an idealized market model and use it to motivate some of the topics discussed in the main text.
-Systematic introductions to SPT can be found in standard references of the subject such as \cite{F02, FK09} (also see \cite{KK21book}).
+An especially important result is the identity \eqref{eqn:diweighted.portfolio} which is relevant to our discussions of market diversity in Section \ref{sec:diversity} and portfolio backtesting in Section \ref{sec:backtest}.
+It is a special case of the so-called {\it master formula} in SPT.
+The master formula illustrates that the relative performance of certain systematically rebalanced portfolios can be decomposed in terms of the change in market diversity and a quantity which measures cumulative relative volatility.
+Systematic introductions to SPT, including the master formula, can be found in standard references of the subject such as \cite{F02, FK09} (also see \cite{KK21book}).
 We also refer the reader to \cite{PW16, W19} for a discrete time formulation which does not require stochastic calculus.
 Another model-free approach using {\it rough paths} in continuous time is developed in \cite{ACLP21}.